Home / Blog /What is IPv4 Address? How it works, Classes, & Key Questions

 Class E starts from 240.0.0.0 onwards and is usually reserved for backup purposes or for use in tests.

-Understand how it works IPv4 helps you manage your network more effectively and securely.
-Specifically, IPv4 works according to the following steps:
+Understand how it works IPv4 address helps you manage your network more effectively and securely.
+Specifically, IPv4 address works according to the following steps:

 • Data is divided into small packets, each packet contains a header that includes information about the source IP address, destination IP address and other control information.